Cxiya/Graphical_models/HMM/proteins/readme.md

-There are data used in the code
+There are part of the data used in the code